 Training to become a dermatology technician is most commonly pursued through a medical assisting program.
 Community colleges and universities offer accredited certificate and associate's degree programs in medical assisting.
 Most programs offer internships and hands-on lab work in addition to traditional coursework.
 Employers may accept comparable military medical training in lieu of formal college education.

 Prerequisites for certificate and associate's degree programs in medical assisting include a high school diploma or its equivalent.
-Certificate programs take one year to complete while associate's degree programs last 18-24 months.
-Some clinical or laboratory work experience may be preferred but not required, and externships may also be required during the course of study.
+Some clinical or laboratory work experience may be preferred but not required.
+Certificate programs take one year of coursework to complete while associate's degree programs last 18-24 months.
+Externships may be required during the degree course of study.

 Medical Assistant Certificate